CCBDA-UPC/Assignments-2022/Lab04.md

 # Lab session 4: Creating a web application using cloud PaaS

-This hands-on session is based on the [AWS Elastic Beanstalk tutorial](https://docs.aws.amazon.com/gettingstarted/latest/deploy/overview.html){target="_blank"}
+This hands-on session is based on the [AWS Elastic Beanstalk tutorial](https://docs.aws.amazon.com/gettingstarted/latest/deploy/overview.html).
-<a href="https://docs.aws.amazon.com/gettingstarted/latest/deploy/overview.html" target="_blank">AWS Elastic Beanstalk tutorial</a>

-.
 Here, we are going to build a small web application using [Django](https://www.djangoproject.com/) which is a modern framework that uses Python to create web applications.

 ##  AWS IaaS: Elastic Beanstalk